 When is intravesical chemotherapy used?

-During the period you are having intravesical chemotherapy, your doctor may advise you to use contraception.
+While you are having a course of intravesical chemotherapy, your doctor may advise you to use contraception.

 Side effects of intravesical chemotherapy